ck-zhang/px/docs/reference/errors-and-troubleshooting.md

 * `runtime_mismatch`: run `px sync` after activating the desired Python, or pin `[tool.px].python`.
 * `invalid_state`: delete or repair `.px/state.json` and retry; state is validated and rewritten atomically.
 * `pyc_cache_unwritable`: px could not create the Python bytecode cache directory; ensure `~/.px/cache` (or `PX_CACHE_PATH`) is writable and retry.
 If bytecode caches grow too large, it is always safe to delete `~/.px/cache/pyc`.
+* `ambiguous_console_script`: multiple dists provide the same `console_scripts` name; px typically falls back to a materialized env to pick a deterministic winner, but if fallback is unavailable, remove one of the conflicting deps (or run a specific module via `px run python -m <module>`).

 ## Sandbox errors